2024 Solar Incentives Guide for Burlington, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
+Solar incentives are intended to encourage people to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
 You may qualify for various types of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the state of Massachusetts and others from the federal government.
-Some broad categories of solar incentives include:
+You might qualify for any of the following types of solar incentives:

 • Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
 (This is different from a tax deduction.)